RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: RiteWeight Algorithm

 \section{RiteWeight Algorithm}

-The RiteWeight algorithm estimates steady-state probability distributions using kinetic information extracted from numerous short MD trajectories or one long trajectory.
-The algorithm processes sequential pairs of phase-space points generated by unbiased dynamics and separated by a fixed lag time: $i = (i_1, i_2)$.
+The RiteWeight algorithm estimates steady state probability distributions using kinetic information extracted from numerous short MD trajectories or one long trajectory.
+The algorithm processes sequential pairs of configurations generated by unbiased dynamics and separated by a fixed lag time: $i = (i_1, i_2)$.
 We refer to these pairs as ``trajectory segments''.
 Unlike MSMs, the algorithm's ability to estimate stationary probabilities is not constrained by the choice of lag time \cite{prinz2011markov, husic2018markov}.
-Unlike single-shot reweighting, which requires within-cluster stationarity for unbiased results \cite{russo2021unbiased, voelz2020adaptive, copperman2020accelerated}, RiteWeight imposes no such constraints.
+Whereas single-shot reweighting requires within-cluster stationarity for unbiased results \cite{russo2021unbiased, voelz2020adaptive, copperman2020accelerated}, RiteWeight imposes no such constraints.
 Therefore, transition pair data can be collected right from the start of the trajectories, ensuring that no data is discarded and all available information is leveraged in the analysis.

+In the remainder of this report, we use a standardized nomenclature to avoid confusion.
+The discrete regions of configuration space employed by RiteWeight will be called ``clusters,'' while the discrete regions used by MSMs will simply be called ``states.''
+Collections of states used in the analysis of nonequilibrium fluxes will be called ``macrostates.''
+The term ``microstate'' will refer to finest resolution available for describing a system, such as points in configuration space.
+Thus, both clusters and states typically consist of multiple microstates, and a macrostate typically consists of multiple states.